 Contact the South Carolina Employment Lawyers at Gignilliat, Savitz & Bettis, LLP

-Gignilliat, Savitz & Bettis, LLP is a South Carolina law firm that exclusively represents employers in employment-related matters.
+South Carolina employment lawyers at the Gignilliat, Savitz & Bettis, LLP exclusively represent employers in employment-related matters.
 In business for more than 50 years, we have helped companies statewide maintain compliance, defend against employee complaints, and protect their bottom lines.
 If you have questions about your company’s obligations in light of the Supreme Court’s decision in Bostock v.
 Clayton County, we encourage you to get in touch.
 To schedule an appointment, call us at 803-799-9311 or inquire online today.